imagej/imagej.github.io/pages/Creating_Imglib2_images_in_MATLAB.md

 ## Creating a new ImgLib2 image in MATLAB

 In [MATLAB](MATLAB "wikilink"), we are limited to native type images (float, uint8, uint16, ...) represented as native arrays.
-The matching ImgLib2 container for this is the {% include github repo='imglib' path='core/src/main/java/net/imglib2/img/array/ArrayImg.java' label='ArrayImg' %}.
+The matching ImgLib2 container for this is the {% include github repo='imglib ' path='core/src/main/java/net/imglib2/img/array/ArrayImg.java ' label='ArrayImg ' %}.

 Because ImgLib2 authors wrote nice static utilities, our work is relatively easy.
 The class `ArrayImgs` has all the methods you need, one per native type.